 1. Eat a lot

 Your body is in a state of homeostasis, which basically means your body is seeking to keep you in the same condition you are in now.
 Simply put, it’s trying to keep you the same.
 If you want to upset that balance to put on muscle consciously then you need to eat more than you’re currently doing and consistently.
 By doing this you put yourself in the best position to reset your current “homeostatic balance” by consciously “re-establishing a new homeostatic balance at a higher weight.”
 Does that make sense?

 To make that simpler: provide yourself with more nutrients (through eating more).
 By having these building blocks readily available to be utilised, it is more likely to be converted into body tissue (such as muscle).
-If you can’t commit to this first tip, than you won’t be in a position to put on weight and there’s no progression from here.
+If you can’t commit to this first tip then you won’t be in a position to put on weight and thus no progression from here.

 How do you eat a lot?